Acadix Software

 2. After completing the installation and rebooting, log in as root and install the desktop-installer port or package:

-pkg install -y desktop-installer
+FreeBSD: pkg install -y desktop-installer NetBSD: pkgin -y install desktop-installer

 3. Run desktop-installer as the root user and follow the instructions on the screen.